 The Bible gives a much different picture of love.
 True love is of God—in fact, He is love (1 John 4:8)—and He’s the One who put the need to love and be loved in us.
 Therefore, understanding His design for love is crucial.
-True love, according to the Bible, is rooted in sacrifice, commitment, and an impulse to benefit the loved one (see John 15:3).
+True love, according to the Bible, is rooted in sacrifice, commitment, and an impulse to benefit the loved one (see John 15:13).
 God’s love for us took Him to the cross.
 We know for certain that Jesus was not experiencing “happy” emotions on His way to the cross (Luke 22:42–44).
 The Bible describes our relationship to Jesus as that of a bride and bridegroom (Matthew 9:15; Ephesians 5:32).
-True romantic love is designed to lead to and grow within a marriage commitment (Genesis 2:24) and should be rooted in sacrifice (Ephesians 5:22, 25–28).
+True romance is designed to lead to and grow within a marriage commitment (Genesis 2:24) and should be rooted in sacrificial love (Ephesians 5:22, 25–28).

 Any number of things could make finding true love, according to God’s design, difficult.
 Here we will focus on a few big obstacles that we face: